-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) exerc outstan nted-average ise price of ding options, s and rights (1) (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 973 , 880 (2) \$ 5.73 813,259 Equity compensation plans not approved by security holders \$ Total equity compensation plans 973,880 \$ 5.73 813,259
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (1) (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 973,880 (2) \$ 5.73 813,259 Equity compensation plans not approved by security holders \$ Total equity compensation plans 973,880 \$ 5.73 813,259

-(1) The weighted average exercise price is calculated only on the exercise prices of the outstanding options and does not reflect the shares issuable upon vesting of outstanding RSUs, which do not have an exercise price.

-(2) This number includes 837,020 shares subject to outstanding options and 136,860 shares subject to outstanding RSUs.
+- (1) The weighted average exercise price is calculated only on the exercise prices of the outstanding options and does not reflect the shares issuable upon vesting of outstanding RSUs, which do not have an exercise price. - (2) This number includes 837,020 shares subject to outstanding options and 136,860 shares subject to outstanding RSUs.